rtomayko/rpg/README.md

 Debian's apt and dpkg, FreeBSD's ports system, and Redhat/Fedora's yum all influenced rpg's design in various ways.

-Git's overall design influenced rpg signficantly.
-Git's internal project organization provides a roadmap for writing largish systems using many small specialized programs.
+Git's overall design influenced rpg significantly.
+Git's internal project organization provides a roadmap for writing moderate sized systems using many small specialized programs.
 Its granular use of the filesystem as a database (the .git/refs and .git/objects hierarchies, especially) informed much of rpg's package database design.

 COPYING